finos/finos-parent-pom/README.md

 ### Whitesource integration
 [WhiteSource](https://www.whitesourcesoftware.com/) automatically identiﬁes all the open source components and dependencies in your build by constant and automatic cross-referencing of your open source components against WhiteSource’s deﬁnitive database of open source repositories.

-Whitesource provides a dedicated instance to validate and enforce quality, security and legal compliance for all Symphony Software Foundation hosted projects.
+Whitesource provides a dedicated instance to validate and enforce quality, security and legal compliance for all FINOS hosted projects.

 #### Enable Whitesource